buckmaxwell/rnm-travel-the-world/car.md

 # The Car

+We ended up going with a 2001 Toyota 4Runner with 194,000 miles on it.
+It is 4WD, a 3.4L V6, has a center locking differential, and is super fun to drive.
+We plan to put a winch on there and are still deciding whether to put a rear locker on it...

-Here is a breakdown of possible cars.
-They are categorized by their biggest sacrifice.
+Here was the breakdown of possible cars.
+We categorized them by their biggest sacrifice.

 ### Breaks down often
  + Jeep Cherokee XJ (1987 – 2001)